 While air coolers aren’t as flashy and not as popular as liquid coolers, they are still more widely used than their water-based counterparts.
 This is mostly because of how many more air cooler options there are and how much more affordable they are.

-However, there do exist some cons of air coolers and below we have listed them, as well as the pros that air cooling brings to the table.
+However, air coolers do have some flaws and we’ve listed them below.
+We’ve also listed the pros that air cooling brings to the table.

 Some Air Cooling Pros